MichaelCurrin/coding-blog/_posts/2020-04-09-who-needs-tests-anyway.md

 In my case, I upgraded an application from Python 2 to Python 3.
 But I had poor test coverage.
 And its tedious to test by hand with good and bad data and various combinations.
 Especially if it takes days or weeks to do the change and tests need to be run daily to check everything is still working.

-Therefore I find it very valuable to write tests upfront and run them regularly - locally and on a push to Github.
+Therefore I find it very valuable to write tests upfront and run them regularly - locally and on a push to GitHub.
 I got to check the status of the Pull Request checks to see if everything was okay before merging.

 When did the update to Python 3, the tests helped me uncover issues in things that I did not know to watch out for, or where I just made a careless mistake which meant a loss in functionality.

 ## When not to write tests

 I started out a lot of projects without tests and they are usually fine.
-Some of my projects are on Github are very simple or unimportant - they probably aren't relied upon by anyone and sometimes its just a demo or experiment.
+Some of my projects are on GitHub are very simple or unimportant - they probably aren't relied upon by anyone and sometimes its just a demo or experiment.

 Some projects have mostly **presentation** logic (like a static website page) which would need a lot of overhead to test compared with testing that a function or class or API call works as expected in good situations and edge-cases.
 The overheard is the test pipeline, the test code and test dependencies and the effort to describe the elegant HTML in terms of code and update tests whenever the frontend changes.